-The only Schedule II medications that shall be allowed to be brought to the school are methylphenidate (e.g. Ritalin or closely related medications as determined by the school nurse), dextroamphetamine (Dexedrine), and amphetamine sulfate (e.g. Adderall or closely related medications as determined by the school nurse).1 To help ensure their safe keeping, any such medications brought to the school nurse shall be stored in a double locked cabinet.
+The only Schedule II medications that shall be allowed to be brought to the school are methylphenidate (Ritalin) and amphetamine sulfate (Adderall).
+To help ensure their safe keeping, any such medications brought to the school nurse shall be stored in a double locked cabinet.